RobertTalbert/discretecs/MTH325-Fall2022/design-notes/MTH 325 Fall 2022 content skill standards.md

 - Completing the Proof badge:
   - Meet all three "P" content standards
-  - Submit three proofs: One must use some form of induction, the other two must use different techniques and *not* use induction.
+  - Submit four proofs: One must use some form of induction, two more using different techniques and *not* use induction, the fourth free choice
   - A reflection essay

 - Completing the Applications badge:
-  - Choose three from: G.5, G.7, G.8, DR.5, DR.6, T.2, T.3
+  - Completion of Codecademy Python course
-  - Complete three different Application Problems
+  - Complete four different Application Problems, at least one of which is a programming problem
   - Reflection essay